Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "I understand your concerns, [REDACTED], but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
-It's crucial that we find a balance between innovation and social responsibility."
+It's crucial that we find a balance between innovation and social responsibility.
+I worry that if we prioritize growth over ethics, we may lose sight of our true mission."

 ### Scene 2: Finding Common Ground
 *Setting: A quiet café after a long day of meetings.*